Sr. Program Coordinator, Administration and Facilities

 “As a staff employee of Campus Recreation, we were one of the first departments to return to campus,” Gina says.
 “We went into emergency repair mode!
 I was tasked with trying to find the location of all of our staff members, including our student workers.
 Once everyone was accounted for, I coordinated virtual and phone meetings so we could immediately start our strategic plan of return.”

-She remembers how Tulane leadership and staff worked together to support one another emotionally, physically, and financially.
+She remembers how Tulane leadership and staff worked together to support one another emotionally and physically.
 “The encouragement and courageousness displayed by the administration, directors, and all staff across the campuses were amazing,” she says.

-In the midst of challenges, Gina recalls moments of kindness that stood out—like a Houston resident who wanted to help Katrina victims directly and anonymously bought shoes for one of Gina’s family members, since they had lost all of theirs.
+In the midst of challenges, Gina recalls moments of kindness—like a Houston resident who wanted to help Katrina victims and anonymously bought shoes for one of Gina’s family members, since they had lost all of theirs.
 “You could see the glow in her face knowing she was able to help in a way that made a difference that she could actually see and play a part in,” Gina remembers.
 “She was a blessing during a dismal time.”

 Another vivid memory was seeing the National Guard distributing MREs and water to community members.
 “My eyes couldn't hold back the tears of appreciation for these brave young men and women helping the community, sacrificing their time with their families for us,” she says.